'Kinder Gentler Indifference': Activists Challenge George H.W. Bush's Record On AIDS

 "That the president of the United States has only given one speech on a topic that has taken the lives of over 120,000 people and caused disease in close to 200,000 is — is a sad commentary," he said.

-ACT UP, the AIDS Coalition to Unleash Power, repeatedly protested against then-President Bush.
+ACT UP, the AIDS Coalition to Unleash Power, repeatedly protested against then-President George H.W.
+Bush.
 Bush criticized the group's efforts as counterproductive.

-In 1991, hundreds of activists traveled to the Bush compound, Bush's vacation home at Walker's Point in Maine, in 1991, for a protest designed to bring their voices to his doorstep.
+In 1991, hundreds of activists traveled to the Bush compound at Walker's Point in Maine, for a protest designed to bring their voices to his doorstep.

 Laurie Cotter, of the New York chapter of ACT UP, spoke to UPI about the protest in 1991.
 "With over a million more citizens infected with HIV, the United States still has no nationally coordinated plan to end the AIDS epidemic and President Bush continues to refuse to provide leadership," she said.